UK's Cameron apologises for 1989 soccer stadium disaster

 The disaster was also one of the low points for Rupert Murdoch's British newspaper group, currently reeling from a phone hacking scandal that has led to criminal charges against former senior executives and reporters.

 Many in Liverpool still boycott Murdoch's newspapers after the top-selling Sun accused their fans of stealing from the dying, urinating on policemen and beating up an officer giving the kiss of life.
-On Wednesday, Kelvin Mackenzie, the editor who published those false allegations, issued an apology.

-Relatives rejected his comments as "too little, too late" and began a news conference by asking any journalists from the Sun to leave the room.
-(Additional reporting by Tim Castle and Michael Holden; Editing by Ken Ferris and Steve Addison)
+The newspaper's executives have since apologised for the story.

+The youngest victim, 10-year-old Jon-Paul Gilhooley, was the cousin of the current England and Liverpool captain Gerrard.

+The Hillsborough Independent Panel, headed by the Bishop of Liverpool the Right Reverend James Jones, was set up by the last government in 2010 to oversee the release of thousands of previously unseen documents related to the incident.